How to participate in the Health Care Culinary Contest

 Promote your dish by holding an event, tasting, demonstration, or other promotion during the contest period (the week of World Food Day, October 16, would be a great time for this).
 Document the event with 2-3 photos and a description of the promotion in the contest entry form.

-Generate social media posts for your dish (Twitter, Instagram, or Pinterest).
-Post yourself and/or ask diners and colleagues to promote your dish with a photo and/or text.
+Generate social media posts for your dish (Twitter or Instagram).
+Post yourself and/or ask diners and colleagues to promote your dish with a photo and/or text using the hashtags #PlantForwardFuture and #CulinaryContest2022.
 Our participant social media guide includes sample posts and images you may use.
 Document the promotion with a description in the contest entry form.
+Please make sure to tag us in your posts.

 One (1) grand prize winner will receive:

-- The winner will receive a $200 gift certificate to a local farm to table restaurant.
+- The winner will receive a $100 gift certificate to a local farm-to-table restaurant.

 - The winning entry and chef will be promoted through the Culinary Institute of America, Health Care Without Harm, and Practice Greenhealth’s media channels.